jaiswal-prateek/tiny-llm-from-scratch/README.md

-# Tiny LLM From Scratch
+# Tiny LLM From Scratch in PyTorch

-A hands-on learning project for understanding how modern language models work **from the inside out**.
+A hands-on learning project for building a tiny LLM from scratch in PyTorch and understanding modern Transformer architecture from the inside out.

-A hands-on implementation of a tiny, SmolLM2-style decoder Transformer in PyTorch.
 > Built as a learning project to understand how modern LLMs work from tokenization and embeddings through attention, training, generation, and KV caching.

 This repository starts with a small Transformer language model implemented in PyTorch and gradually explores the core ideas behind real LLMs: